 POWERING EMERGING ASIA: SUPPLY AND DEMAND OUTLOOKS AND PATHS FORWARD

-This panel will outline the current outlook for rising power demand and supply prospects across this region and potential scenarios for how the next 20 years of energy development might proceed.
+This panel outlined the current outlook for rising power demand and supply prospects across this region and potential scenarios for how the next 20 years of energy development might proceed.

 RESOURCING THE TOOLKIT: BUILDING TECHNICAL AND HUMAN CAPACITIES FOR POWER SECTOR TRANSFORMATION

-This panel will discuss ongoing efforts, emerging best practices, and potential new recommendations for strengthening technical and human capacity at a national, sub-regional, and regional level.
+This panel discussed ongoing efforts, emerging best practices, and potential new recommendations for strengthening technical and human capacity at a national, sub-regional, and regional level.

 MOBILIZING ENERGY SECTOR INVESTMENTS

-This session will examine the potential to mobilize capital and investment partnerships to help fully unlock the potential of public and private financing for power sector and infrastructure investments.
+This session examined the potential to mobilize capital and investment partnerships to help fully unlock the potential of public and private financing for power sector and infrastructure investments.

 CRAFTING THE CALL TO ACTION

-This concluding session will kick-off with the sharing of a draft “all to action” that aims to synthesize preliminary workshop findings and identify opportunities for greater EAS engagement to play a positive role in strengthening Emerging Asia’s power sector.
+This concluding session kicked off with the sharing of a draft “all to action” that aims to synthesize preliminary workshop findings and identify opportunities for greater EAS engagement to play a positive role in strengthening Emerging Asia’s power sector.

 Saleh ABDURRAHMAN (placement tentative), Ministry of Energy and Mineral Resources, Indonesia